MicrosoftDocs/cpp-docs/docs/ide/lnt-naming-convention.md

 cpp_naming_style.boolean_style.required_prefix = b
 ```

-The linter will flag the following code because it isn't prefixed with 'b' and because it isn't Pascal case, as specified in the `.editorconfig` file:
+The linter flags the following code because it isn't prefixed with 'b' and because it isn't Pascal case, as specified in the `.editorconfig` file:

 ```cpp
 void example()